Create TIN (3D Analyst)

 • Polygon features can also be specified as mass points and breaklines, along with clip features that define the data area, replace features that define regions with constant z-values (for example, water bodies), and erase features that indicate interior areas where data does not exist.

 • The tool can create a TIN composed of many millions of points given enough memory.
 However, limiting the number of TIN nodes to less than 6 million will ensure a responsive display performance and overall usability.
-Larger TIN surfaces are best managed using a multiresolution terrain dataset.
-When working with point cloud data in the LAS format, the LAS dataset can be used to efficiently render and process LAS points in a TIN surface that incorporates the same polyline and polygon based surface constraints supported in a TIN dataset.
+If a larger TIN surface is needed, consider using a terrain dataset.
+The terrain dataset offers a multiresolution TIN surface that can support much larger collections of source measurements.

 • Once a TIN dataset is created, you can modify it using the Edit TIN tool to incorporate additional feature-based measurements into the TIN surface.
 You can also use the Delineate TIN Data Area tool to define which TIN triangles constitute the interpolation zone based on the maximum length of a triangle edge.
 The TIN surface can also be modified through interactive editing.